kklemmer/PadeOpsIO/README.md

 ```
 import padeopsIO
 ```
-If the module needs to be added to the system path, us `sys.path.append`.
+If the module needs to be added to the system path, use `sys.path.append`.

 ## Usage

 PadeOpsIO is used for visualization of and analysis for output data from PadeOps.
+For more, see the [quick start](https://github.com/kirbyh/PadeOpsIO/blob/KirbyH-dev/padeopsIO/padeopsIO_quickstart.ipynb).

 Data can be instanteous data: